I was in dance for many years and we used to put on fake eyelashes all the time. I became the girl who everyone wanted to put their on for them!! haha

-But these tips are nice and helpful, maybe I’ll get it next time. :)posted almost 5 years ago
+But these tips are nice and helpful, maybe I’ll get it next time. :)posted about 5 years ago

 Patience is definitely key!
 I also use a damp q-tip like Cursed_Kross, but usually with a basic lotion or jojoba oil instead of water.
 This is not a good idea if you line your eyes before applying lashes, but it helps keep the glue tacky and your lid clean as you apply.